rabab157/social-app/README.md

 ## 📖 Description
 *Social App* is a personal social media web app built with *React + Vite* and styled using *Tailwind CSS* and *Flowbite*.
 It allows users to manage their profiles, upload a profile picture, change their password, create posts, comment, edit, and delete them.
-The app also uses modern React tools for form handling, data fetching, and validation.
+The app also displays posts and comments from other users.

 ---